luthramanisha/TCEP-Demo/README.md

 *Please visit the TCEP source code [here](https://github.com/luthramanisha/TCEP) which is continuously updated.
-This repository provides an older demonstration of TCEP*
+This repository provides an older demonstration of TCEP.*

 # TCEP Demonstrator